mikecroucher/awesome-MATLAB/README.md

 ## Blogs

 * [Cleve's Corner: Cleve Moler on Mathematics and Computing](http://blogs.mathworks.com/cleve/) - Cleve Moler is the author of the first MATLAB, one of the founders of MathWorks, and is currently Chief Mathematician at the company.
+* [The MATLAB Blog](https://blogs.mathworks.com/matlab/) - Mike Croucher, a Customer Success Engineer at MathWorks, writes about MATLAB.
 * [Developer Zone](http://blogs.mathworks.com/developer/) - Developing, testing, and integrating production grade software using MATLAB.
 * [Guy and Seth on Simulink](http://blogs.mathworks.com/seth/) - Guy Rouleau and Seth Popinchalk are Application Engineers for MathWorks.
-* [Loren on the art of MATLAB](http://blogs.mathworks.com/loren/) - Loren Shure works on design of the MATLAB language at MathWorks.
 * [Steve on Image Processing](http://blogs.mathworks.com/steve/) - Steve Eddins has developed MATLAB and image processing capabilities for MathWorks since 1993.
 * [Undocumented MATLAB](http://undocumentedmatlab.com) - Yair Altman blogs about the hidden underbelly of MATLAB®.
 This is the place to be for discovering new and awesome features.
 * [WalkingRandomly](http://www.walkingrandomly.com/?cat=11) - The MATLAB tag of WalkingRandomly.